fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-6197 - Fix issues with max drive per zone in GCP
 * When a storagless node loses connectivity to the remaining nodes, it should bring itself down.
 * PWX-6208 - Fix GCP provider issues for dynamic disk provisioning in GCP/GKE
-* PWX-5815 - Enable running `pxctl` from oci-monitor PODs in k8s
+* PWX-5815 - Enable running `pxctl` from oci-monitor PODs in Kubernetes
 * PWX-6295 - Fix LocalNode provisioning pattern when provisioning volumes with greater than 1 replication factor
 * PWX-6277 - Portworx fails to run sharedv4 volume support for Fedora
 * PWX-6268 - Portworx does not come up in Amazon Linux V2 AMIs